African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

 We used creamy peanut butter made with roasted unhulled peanuts without added sugar, salt, or hydrogenated oils.

-The African Peanut stew turned out with the perfect nuttiness and creaminess.
+The African Peanut stew turned out to be perfect nuttiness and creaminess.

 We recommend pure peanut butter because, in the original groundnut stew recipe, west Africans ground the peanuts at home, turning them into a pure peanut paste.

-You might have to reduce the quantity slightly if you use sweetened or salted peanut butter.
+If you use sweetened or salted peanut butter, you might have to reduce the quantity slightly.
 As usual, taste and adjust to find a flavor you like.

 Vegetable broth